FAW Besturn M9 starts pre-sale, pre-sale price is 235,800-255,800-Sina Automobile-breakinglatest.news-Breaking Latest News

 The design of the side and rear of the car is relatively square in order to ensure more space in the car, and it is equipped with double-sided sliding doors, rear privacy glass, etc. in terms of configuration.

-Judging from the official interior picture, the color scheme is mainly beige and brown, and the wood grain brushed film is used in the decoration to replace the natural solid wood effect, which brings a certain texture.
+Judging from the official interior picture, the color scheme is mainly beige and brown, and the wood grain brushed film is used to replace the natural solid wood effect in the decoration, which brings a certain texture.
 The 7-inch LCD instrument panel and the 12.3-inch central control screen, although quite satisfactory, do add a sense of technology to the interior of the car.

 In terms of power, the new car will be equipped with a 2.0T engine with a maximum power of 185 kW (252 horsepower), and the transmission system will match an 8-speed automatic manual gearbox.
 The new car will be officially launched at the Shanghai Auto Show.